daanh432/daanh432/README.md

 ### 🔭 I’m currently working on:
 - [NodeJS](https://nodejs.org/) projects used commercially and in production
-- [.NET Core](https://dot.net/) projets used commercially and in production
+- [.NET Core](https://dot.net/) projects used commercially and in production
 - Webdevelopment backend and frontend in [ASP.NET Core](http://asp.net/), [Laravel](https://laravel.com/) and [Vue.js](https://vuejs.org/)

 ### 🌱 I’m currently learning: